Artificial Spleen Offers Hope for Faster Sepsis Diagnosis and Treatment

 For inspiration in approaching this challenge, Ingber and his colleagues looked to the human immune system—specifically, at a class of proteins in the blood that attach to potentially harmful microörganisms or toxins and mark them as targets for other immune cells.
 The group genetically engineered one such protein—known to bind to over 90 different pathogens, including bacteria, fungi, viruses, parasites, and toxins—so that it functions as a coating for magnetic nanobeads, giving them the ability to collect infectious agents in the bloodstream.

-Following an injection of the beads, a patient’s blood is run through an external device that contains a system of microfluidic channels, the design of which is inspired by the spleen.
+A patient’s blood is run through an external device that contains a system of microfluidic channels, the design of which is inspired by the spleen.
 In the device, which the inventors call a “spleen-on-a-chip,” contaminated blood flows through the channels alongside a saline solution.
 A magnetic-field gradient is then used to pull the nanobeads and their bound pathogens into that solution.
 Using this process, the group has already met DARPA’s goal of cleansing 1.25 liters of blood per hour, and Ingber says he believes they can achieve an even higher flow rate.

 Lining the inner surface of the channels is a novel material called SLIPS (slippery liquid-infused porous surfaces), inspired by the Nepenthes pitcher plant and also developed at the Wyss Institute.
 SLIPS prevents proteins and platelets from sticking to the surface of the channels and activating clotting.